 On the capital market consequences of alternative data: Evidence from outer space (with Zsolt Katona, Panos Patatoukas, and Jean Zeng)

-Abstract: We study the emergence of satellite imagery of parking lot traffic across major U.S. retailers as a source of alternative data in capital markets.
-We find that while measures of parking lot traffic from outer space embed timely value-relevant information, stock prices do not incorporate this information prior to the public disclosure of retailer performance for the quarter.
+Summary: Satellite imagery is informative of future stock prices.
 This creates opportunities for sophisticated investors, who can afford to incur the costs of acquiring and processing satellite imagery data, to formulate profitable trading strategies at the expense of individual investors, who tend to be on the other side of the trade.
-Our evidence suggests that unequal access to alternative data increases information asymmetry among market participants without necessarily facilitating stock price discovery.
+The increased asymmetric information harms liquidity.